-The Title IV-E Child Welfare Program is supported by the University Alliance of Louisiana, which is a partnership between seven state universities and The Pelican Center.
-Through Schools of Social Work, and led by Northwestern State University, these seven universities provide undergraduate and graduate stipends to assist students.
-The Alliance provides on-going child welfare training for Child Welfare staff and helps support the development of new, qualified Child Welfare employees.
+The Title IV-E Child Welfare Student Scholar Program is a collaborative program of the University Alliance of Louisiana, which is a partnership between eight public universities, the LCWTA, and The Pelican Center for Children and Families.
+Led by Northwestern State University, seven schools of Social Work and one Psychology program provide opportunities for learning and financial incentives (undergraduate and graduate stipends) to prepare students to become child welfare professionals upon graduation.
+The Alliance provides on-going child welfare training for Child Welfare staff and helps support the development of new, qualified child welfare employees.
 The seven Louisiana Universities are as follows:

 - 1. Grambling State University (GSU) BSW, MSW - 2.
 Louisiana State University (LSU) MSW - 3.
 Northwestern State University (NSU) BSW - 4.
-Southeastern Louisiana University (SLU) BSW - 5.
-Southern University at Baton Rouge (SUBR) BSW - 6.
-Southern University at New Orleans (SUNO) BSW, MSW - 7.
+Nicholls State University (Nicholls) BA-Psychology - 5.
+Southeastern Louisiana University (SLU) BSW - 6.
+Southern University at Baton Rouge (SUBR) BSW - 7.
+Southern University at New Orleans (SUNO) BSW, MSW - 8.
 University of Louisiana at Monroe (ULM) BSW